Thermostatic radiator valves

 From Radiators with TRVs to Underfloor Heating with Mixing Valves

 Instead of relying on TRVs to modulate the temperature of individual radiators, underfloor systems use thermostatic mixing valves to blend hot and cold water, ensuring that the circulating water is maintained at an optimal, safe temperature.
-This consistent temperature not only prevents overheating of the floor but also creates a more uniform and comfortable environment throughout your home.
+Warm water is then distributed through a network of floor heating pipes that cover the entire room area, delivering consistent warmth from below rather than from a single point on the wall.